Vision for Network Modernization at UW–Madison

 Upcoming work

-- Continued discussions with Cisco
+- Continued coordination with Cisco and internal stakeholders

 Timeline